sharetribe/flex-docs/docs/overview.md

 1. Each article is rendered with the [ArticlePage](../src/components/ArticlePage/ArticlePage.js) component

-When the site is built with `yarn run prod` or in Netlify, the build output is a bunch of static files that can be served without any dynamic server rendering.
+When the site is built with `yarn run prod` or in Vercel, the build output is a bunch of static files that can be served without any dynamic server rendering.
 The client side app mounts when the site starts up, so all dynamic interactivity is still possible in the client side UI.